icra/uct-icra-model/README.md

 ## Lluís B. tasks (ordered by priority)
 - integrate constants.js to the code
 - write equations in pdf (file "formulas.ms")
+- add a 'see.php' source code syntax viewer for html

 ## Future
 - add energy consumption module